esl/elixirconf-eu-jekyll/_trainings/pbt-in-elixir.md

 ---
 experience:
 - Intermediate
-name: Why on Earth would I test if I have to just "Let it crash"?
+name: Why on Earth would I test if I have to just "Let it crash"? (virtual)
 type: training
 trainers:
 - _participants/laura-m-castro.md
-published: false

 ---
 Do you still write tests one by one?
 Learn how to write them by the hundreds in this introduction to Property-Based Testing in Elixir!